toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 Use first_occurence_s1 for name, and use get to reduce branches

+## 394. Decode String
+Just memorize the code for now.
+I parse the string left to right.
+Numbers build a repeat count, letters append to the current string.
+When I see left bracket, I push the current string and count onto a stack.
+When I see right bracket, I pop and repeat the decoded substring, then merge it back.
+This naturally handles nesting

+# TO MEMORIZE
+## 394. Decode String

 # TO DO LATER
 ## 636. Exclusive Time of Functions